Mumbai Central–Ahmedabad Shatabdi Express

 The 12009 / 12010 Mumbai Central - Ahmedabad Shatabdi Express is an Express train of Shatabdi class belonging to Indian Railways that runs between and in India.
 It is a 6 days in week service.
 Earlier it would operate excluding Fridays, later it was changed to exclude Sundays.
 It is the first Shatabdi Express which contains Vistadome coach on both ends.

 It operates as train number 12009 from Mumbai Central to Ahmedabad Junction and as train number 12010 in the reverse direction.
 This train is the fastest train among other trains on the Mumbai - Ahmedabad route.
 It is faster than Ahmedabad - Mumbai Central Tejas Express and Mumbai Central-Ahmedabad Double Decker Express.

 Traction

-It is hauled by a Vadodara-based WAP-7 locomotive from end to end.
+It is hauled by a Vadodara-based WAP-7 and WAP-5 locomotive from end to end.